intmus/inttheory22-23/_23-intro-to-post-tonal/b1-ex-mod12transnormform.md

 abc: true
 ---

-In Unit 22, we introduced *integer notation* for *pitch classes*.
-Allen Forte first formalized this system in his seminal work, *The Structure of Atonal Music*, creating a broad analytical framework to compensate for tonal analytical methods inadequacy when music leaves tonality.
+For the rest of our introduction to post-tonal analysis, we will employ *integer notation* for *pitch classes*.
+Allen Forte first formalized this system in his seminal work, *The Structure of Atonal Music*, creating a broad analytical framework to compensate for the inadequacy of tonal analytical methods to address music that does not follow the structure and rules of diatonicism.
 His *set theory* is a specialized form of analysis that looks for intervallic patterns equally across all twelve chromatic pitches, rather than focusing on the relationship between a central pitch (i.e. tonic) and others.

 ## Scratching the surface

 *Set theory* is a broad field of theoretical study, and we will only introduce a few basic concepts in this unit.
-If you would like to explore this topic further--and if you intend to go beyond the undergraduate level of music study, you should--I highly recommend that you read some of the many fine books written on the subject.
+If you would like to explore this topic further--and if you intend to go beyond the undergraduate level of music study, you should have at least a passing familiarity with these concepts--I highly recommend that you read some of the many fine books written on the subject.
 My favorites include:
 - *The Structure of Atonal Music* - Allen Forte
 - *Introduction to Post-tonal Theory* - Joseph Straus
 - *Basic Atonal Theory* - John Rahn